IamSebastianDev/dev-server-details/readme.md

 | userTheme     | object  | A object that can be used to change colors and look of the logged details. |
 | userText      | object  | A object that can be used to change the text output of the logged details. |

-> Note: The PORT property is all uppercase per convention, as unchangable constants should be all uppercase.
+> Note: The PORT property is all uppercase per convention, as unchangeable constants should be all uppercase.

-The Method's output will be logged to the console and contain the type of enviroment, as well as the local, ipv4 and hostname address of your server.
-The enviroment will default to "Development" unless `process.env.production` is set to true.
+The Method's output will be logged to the console and contain the type of environment, as well as the local, ipv4 and hostname address of your server.
+The environment will default to "Development" unless `process.env.production` is set to true.

 ### `colours {}`